Are you thinking of moving to Spain from the UK?

 |Golf||Varies on quality of course.
 Allow at least €50 per round minimum.|

 |International School||Between €4,500 and €10,000 per annum per child.|

 |Spanish School||Free, although there may be a small yearly charge for books etc. More info on school books here.|

-As you can see, prices can vary widely and can also depend on which region of Spain you will be living in.
+As you can see, prices can vary considerably.
+They may also depend on which region of Spain you will be living in.

 With the UK no longer a member of the EU, the residency process has now changed from 2021.
 Any UK nationals wishing to live here for longer than 90 days will need a residency visa for Spain.